-- A stream reach temperature model (Bartholow, 1987) will be implemented to predict potential stream temperature increases and will be calibrated for improved accuracy as field data become available to estimate likelihood of exceeding Use IV temperature standards.

-- A maximum of 20% of stream base flow will be diverted to any offline pretreatment areas of the horseshoe ponds or to acceptable in-channel ponds, (i.e. 80% of natural base flow proceeds through or past the facility unaffected) to allow some flow into offline pooling areas during drought conditions promoting wetland conditions and water mixing while not depleting cooler base flow in stream.

-- All ponded and pretreatment areas, stormwater conveyance ways and pond outlet structures will be planted with wetland vegetation including shade-producing species to the extent possible to minimize solar heating during summer (Figure AF7).

-- Impoundment structures will have "toe drain" pipes under the fill areas to release cooler perched water sources.
+- A water quality monitoring plan will be developed and implemented throughout the build-out of the watershed and beginning with the first three SWM facilities proposed with this project to monitor effects of the development. - A stream reach temperature model (Bartholow, 1987) will be implemented to predict potential stream temperature increases, and will be calibrated for improved accuracy as field data become available to estimate likelihood of exceeding Use IV temperature standards. - A maximum of 20% of stream base flow will be diverted to any offline pretreatment areas of the horseshoe pond or to acceptable in-channel ponds, (i.e. 80% of natural base flow proceeds through or past the facility unaffected) to allow some flow into offline pooling areas during drought conditions promoting wetland conditions and water mixing while not depleting cooler base flow in stream. - All ponded and pretreatment areas, stormwater conveyance ways and pond outlet structures will be planted with shade-producing species to the extent possible to minimize solar heating during summer. - Impoundment structures will have "toe drain" pipes under the fill areas to release cooler perched water sources.